antonmi/job_reactor/README.markdown

 This code runs EventMachine reactor loop (in the main thread: there is a difference between `run` and `run!`).
 And start the Node inside the reactor.
 When node starts it:
-- parse the 'reactor jobs' files (recursively parse all files specified in JR.config[:job_directory] directory, default is 'reactor_jobs' directory) and create hash of jobs callbacks and errbacs (see [JobReator jobs]);
+* parses the 'reactor jobs' files (recursively parse all files specified in JR.config[:job_directory] directory, default is 'reactor_jobs' directory) and create hash of jobs callbacks and errbacs (see [JobReator jobs]);
-- tries to 'retry' the job (if you use 'redis_storage' and `JR.config[:retry_jobs_at_start]` is true)
+* tries to 'retry' the job (if you use 'redis_storage' and `JR.config[:retry_jobs_at_start]` is true)
-- starts it's own TCP server;
+* starts it's own TCP server;
-- connect to Distributor server and send the information about it's server;
+* connects to Distributor server and send the information about it's server;
-- when distributor receives the credentials it connects to Node server;
-- and now there is a full duplex-connection between Distributor and Node.
+When distributor receives the credentials it connects to Node server.
+And now there is a full duplex-connection between Distributor and Node.

 3. You enqueue the job in your application:
 ```ruby